BrianSeong99/Agglayer_UnifiedBridge/README.md

 )
 ```

-Before we initiate the `claimAsset` function, we have to prepare all these inputs:
+Before the `claimAsset` function is initiated, all these inputs have to be prepared:

 - Both `smtProofLocalExitRoot` and `smtProofRollupExitRoot` can be fetched via the **Proof Generation API**, the `depositCount` param for the Proof API is located at the fetch result of **Transaction API**, is your bridge transaction's `counter` field in the response.
 - `GlobalIndex` can be constructed as described in **Global Exit Root, L1 Info Tree, Global Index**